DESpear262/html-cleaning/README.md

 # html-cleaning
 Basic Python script to extract plain text and clean up white space from a repo of HTML files.

 To use, edit line 6 to reflect the path to and name of the repo containing the html files; and line 15 to reflect the actual repo name and desired new reponame.
+If necessary, edit line 19 to reflect desired changes or comment out to reflect desired lack of change, in the final file extension.

 Improvements I'll make to this file if I ever think it'll be worthwhile:
   1.) improve the progress bar.
 Basic tqdm on the outermost loop is a decent-but-not-great solution.
 It's main benefit was that I could get it working in ~10 seconds.